-To marry in Jamaica, photo IDs plus proof of citizenship are required.
+For Couples planning an Ocho Rios wedding in Jamaica, photo IDs plus proof of citizenship are required.
 Divorce and death decrees are also required as applicable.
 French Canadians need a notarized translated copy of all documents.
-Refer to your Certified Destination Wedding Specialist for more details.
+Check with your Certified Destination Wedding Specialist for more details.

 Passports are required for visitors entering Jamaica.
 If you are a citizen of the US, visit travel.state.gov for more information on travel documents needed.
 For Canadian travelers, visit travel.gc.ca for relevant travel information.